How Long Does It Take to Build Good Credit From Scratch?

 See If Non-Credit Bill Payments Count Toward Your Credit History

-You are probably already making rent and utility payments, and if you do so on time, that good payment history may help you build up a credit report.
+You are probably already making rent and utility payments.
+If you do so on time, that good payment history may help you build up a credit report.

 Not all landlords report rent payments to a credit bureau, but check to see if yours does through an outside service.
 If not, there are rent credit reporting services, such as RentTrack and PayYourRent, that will process your rent payment and report it to the credit bureaus (for a fee, if your landlord is not signed up).